jwcmitchell/playbook_famous_phonegap/views/keyboard.md

 # Forms and Keyboard

 Using the keyboard introduces a few problems with layout and scrolling.
-Thankfully, Ionic has released a plugin to make it easier, and it is on PhoneGap Build.
+Thankfully, Ionic has released a plugin to make it easier:

 https://github.com/driftyco/ionic-plugins-keyboard/tree/3dd0060de1924384a4c1b2b78bef5fa8d786fd8e